France’s Macron: Distancing of Russia a ‘major error’ for EU

 WARSAW, Poland (AP) — French President Emmanuel Macron accused Russia of engaging in historical revisionism on World War II but said during a visit to Poland on Tuesday that a strong Europe needs to remain open to honest dialogue with Moscow.

 Macron addressed students and faculty members at Jagiellonian University in Krakow on the second day of his trip to Poland.
+Both the French leader and Polish officials called the visit a breakthrough for relations between their countries.

-The French leader condemned the Kremlin’s recent efforts to blame the outbreak of World War II on acts by Poland and some western European governments.
+While speaking at the university, Macron condemned the Kremlin’s recent efforts to blame the outbreak of World War II on acts by Poland and some western European governments.

+He said “scientific and historical facts” clearly show that Poland, which was occupied by Nazi Germany throughout the war, was a victim and suffered immense losses in its population.

-While Moscow’s practice needs to be kept in mind, Macron stressed that Russia is part of Europe geographically and should not be isolated as the EU looks toward the future following Britain’s departure last week.
+While Moscow’s misrepresenting of facts needs to be kept in mind, Macron stressed that Russia is part of Europe geographically and should not be isolated as the EU looks toward the future following Britain’s departure last week.

-“I am convinced that we can build an architecture of stability, of peace, of trust in Europe only if we talk with Russia” but “not yield things to Russia, not forget what it did or what it does,” Macron said.
+“I am convinced that we can build an architecture of stability, of peace, of trust in Europe only if we talk with Russia” but “not yield things to Russia, not forget what it did or what it does, but demand a deescalation,” Macron said.

 “I think it a major error to distance ourselves from a part of Europe that we don’t feel comfortable about,” Macron said.